Rendevior/hayanime/README.md

-   -p "[number]"               : Specify Picks in Anime Selection -t "[server]"               : Specify Server (default, 1) -d                          : Switch to Download Mode -V                          : Use VLC as Video Player (For Windows) -h                          : Show this help
+   -p "[number]"               : Specify Picks in Anime Selection -t "[server]"               : Specify Server (default, 1) -d                          : Switch to Download Mode -h                          : Show this help

 Misc: